Valphai/Heart-game/README.md

 # Heart game

-This is the first app I have ever made.
+This is the first project I have ever attempted.
+It's a very simple minigame done using sfml and c++.